 What’s the Nutrient Value of Kale?

 One hundred grams of raw kale yields 84% water, 9% carbohydrates, 4% protein, and 1% fat.
-According to Wikipedia it also contains a large amount of vitamin K: several times the Daily Value (DV).
+According to Wikipedia and the Mayo Clinic it also contains a large amount of vitamin K: several times the Daily Value (DV).
 It is a rich source (20% or more of the DV) of vitamin A, vitamin C, vitamin B6, folate, and manganese (see table “Kale, raw”).
 Kale is a good source (10–19% DV) of thiamin, riboflavin, pantothenic acid, vitamin E and several dietary minerals, including iron, calcium, potassium, and phosphorus.
 Kale is also a good source of the carotenoids lutein and zeaxanthin, as well as glucosinolate compounds such as glucoraphanin, which contributes to the formation of sulforaphane, a compound under preliminary research for its potential to affect human health.
 Obviously cooking kale diminishes these benefits.

 What Makes Kale Better Than Spinach or Broccoli?

 Kale is one of the most nutrient-dense plants on the planet for its calorie count, according to Kris Gunnars, Bsc.
 It’s also high in antioxidants, which is why it’s often turned into a superfood-style powder.
 And whilst these powders can have their place as part of a busy modern lifestyle, they do contain fewer nutrients than the real thing due to nutrient loss during processing.

 It is difficult to compare the nutritional content of kale, versus broccoli or spinach (from the chard family) due articles reporting different raw values or cooked.
 Fortunately, NutritionalValue.org gives you the low down, which helps you to approach weight loss sustainably.